gagandaroach/rosie/README.md

 #### Opening A Juypter Notebook Instance

 Log into the [ROSIE Web Portal](http://ood.rosie.msoe.edu) with your ROSIE username and password.
 Click on the Interactive Apps dropdown menu in the toolbar.
-From here, you can launch a jupyter notebook container for as long as needed.
+From here you can launch a jupyter notebook web server for some amount of user specified time.

 **Note:** The shell access button will launch a terminal right in your browser.
 You can view and manage files on the node during the allocated time.